 1- You need a partner in order to convince clients to work with you.

 FALSE.
 A partner does not provide instant credibility.
 You can be an authority on your own.
 Build your team based on values and you can count on the culture to provide checks and balances.

 2- You need a partner to fill in your own gaps.

 FALSE.
 Surround yourself with people smarter than you in certain areas without giving up ownership.
-It is possible to get that yin and yang flow in your agency without a partner.
+It is possible to get that yin and yang flow in your digital agency without a partner.

 3- You need a partner to call BS when necessary.